rstanchak/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2.2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the third and fourth code cells of the IPython notebook.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing the distribution of the training data among the classes.